 There's a trade-off with either choice, which is why we've reviewed our fair share of both.
 Take a look at our selection, or scroll to the bottom of this page to see some buying advice and a couple of extra gismos to make your life that little bit easier.

-The best cool boxes in detail
+The best cool boxes and cool bags reviewed:

 Best rolling cool box